SakshiRa/tumourClassification/README.md

 # Tumour Classification usign python and R.

-## This repository classifies or two datasets, Breast cancer and colorectal cancer.
+## This repository contains scritps for two datasets, Breast cancer and colorectal cancer.

 Classification of breast cancer using scikit learn and sklearn in python language.